Sanjana1304/Exam-Performance-Analysis/README.md

 ![Sreg](https://user-images.githubusercontent.com/64159652/98091516-88e6cc80-1eab-11eb-8df9-c24f4c6a023b.PNG)

 ### Find Student's Admission number
-This module helps the teacher to find a student's admission number by proving their class and std.
+This module helps the teacher to find a student's admission number by selecting their class and std from dropdown.
 Note : Admission no. is provided for the teachers so that it can be used in the succeeding module.

 ![findS](https://user-images.githubusercontent.com/64159652/98091776-dbc08400-1eab-11eb-8606-9de2b15e7521.PNG)